nadiardgs/line-server-problem/README.md

   * Improving code scalability and access to handle multiple requests at once, which is probably the biggest bottleneck of the current application.
 Even though indexing was my best idea to facilitate data access, and it works decently fine with larger files, concurrency would easily become a problem

 I think my code is pretty simple and efficient.
 It takes care of some cases like handling non-existent lines, adding /n (newline) to ensure better readability when the return lines are shown in the command line, it's divided into important pieces like the preprocess_code.rb file and the lines_controller.rb file.
 I left the build.sh file under the root folder as per convention, and the bin.sh file under the bin folder.

+(*) It's possible to generate files of various sizes.
+For that, follow the instructions available on scripts/generate_file.sh.